paulchyz/OCI_Streaming_Pipeline/README.md

 13. The `Username` and `Password` sections are referencing the ADW instance, so enter `admin` for the username, and `Streaming!2345` for the password, or your own custom password if you chose to set a custom password.
 14. Click `Save`.
 The connection will validate, and then save.
 If the connection fails, double check your username and password for the database. <i>Note: The password to be supplied here is the password for the `admin` user in ADW, which is `Streaming!2345`, or your own custom password if you chose to set a custom password.</i>
 15. Click `Create` in the top-right corner of the OAC home page, then click `Dataset`.
 Select the database connection you just created, named `streaming_adw_conn`.
 16. On the left-hand side of the page, expand the `Schemas` dropdown menu by clicking the arrow next to `Schemas`.
 Then, expand the dropdown menu of the `ADMIN` schema that appears on the `Schemas` dropdown menu.
-Drag and drop `STREAMDATA_VIEW` into the main canvas area to add it to the dataset.
+Drag and drop `STREAMDATA_LAST3_VIEW` into the main canvas area to add it to the dataset.
 This will load a preview of the data.
-17. Convert `PARTITION`, `OFFSET`, `TIMESTAMP`, and `EQUIPMENT_ID` to attributes.
+17. Convert `KEY`, `PARTITION`, `OFFSET`, and `EQUIPMENT_ID` to attributes.
 To do this, click on the pound sign next to each column's name and select `Attribute`.
 18. Click the `Save` icon in the top-right corner of the page, which appears as an image of a hard-drive.
 Provide a name for the dataset.
 For this lab, use `streaming_dataset`, as this name is referred to later in this lab.
 The `Description` field is optional.
 Click `OK`.
 19. Click the `Back` arrow in the top-left corner of the page to return to the OAC home page.
+20. In another browser tab, navigate back to the SQL Editor in `Autonomous Data Warehouse` `Database actions`.
+In the provided [STREAM_PIPELINE.sql](./modules/sql/STREAM_PIPELINE.sql), highlight and run all three lines of PL/SQL for STREAMDATA_LAST10_VIEW and STREAMDATA_LAST3_VIEW, including the WHERE clauses.
+Return to the browser tab with `Analytics Cloud` after executing this code.
-20. Click `Create` in the top-right corner of the OAC home page, then click `Workbook`.
+21. On the OAC home page, click `Create` in the top-right corner of the page, then click `Workbook`.
 In the popup titled `Add Data`, Select the dataset you just created, named `streaming_dataset`, then click `Add to Workbook`.
 For now, close the `Auto Insights` window on the right-hand side of the page by clicking on the light-bulb icon.
-21. Hold `command` if using a Mac or `control` if using a PC, then select `KEY` and `VIBRATION_AMPLITUDE` from the data pane on the left-hand side of the page.
+22. In the data pane on the left side of the screen, click the arrow next to `TIMESTAMP` to expand that data field.
+Hold `command` if using a Mac or `control` if using a PC, then select `Second` and `VIBRATION_AMPLITUDE` from the data pane.
 Drag and drop these data elements onto the canvas.
 This will create a line chart.
-22. Select `VIBRATION_FREQUENCY`, `TEMPERATURE`, and `HUMIDITY` from the data pane, and drag and drop these data elements in the `Values (Y-Axis)` section of the visualization pane just to the right of the data pane.
+23. Select `VIBRATION_FREQUENCY`, `TEMPERATURE`, and `HUMIDITY` from the data pane, and drag and drop these data elements in the `Values (Y-Axis)` section of the visualization pane just to the right of the data pane.
 Be sure not to drop the data elements on top of `VIBRATION_AMPLITUDE`, as that will add the new elements in place of the existing data, rather than in addition to the existing data.
-23. Right click on the Canvas tab on the bottom of the page labeled `Canvas 1` and select `Canvas Properties`.
+24. Right click on the Canvas tab on the bottom of the page labeled `Canvas 1` and select `Canvas Properties`.
-24. Click on `Disabled` next to `Auto Refresh Data` to switch it to `Enabled`.
-Click `Sec` to switch to `Min`, and change the value from `30` to `1`.
-Click `OK`.
-This will refresh the canvas every minute.
+25. Click on `Disabled` next to `Auto Refresh Data` to switch it to `Enabled`.
+Change the value from `30` to `10`, and click `OK`.
+This will refresh the canvas every 10 seconds.
-25. Click the `Refresh Data` button in the top-right toolbar.
+26. Click the `Refresh Data` button in the top-right toolbar.
 It looks like a white play button with an arrow circling around it.
 This will start the auto refresh process.
-26. Click the `Save` icon in the top-right corner of the page.
+27. Click the `Save` icon in the top-right corner of the page.
 Provide a name for the workbook and click `Save`.
-27. Click the `Preview` button in the top-right toolbar to view the dashboard as an end user.
+28. Click the `Preview` button in the top-right toolbar to view the dashboard as an end user.
 It looks like an outline of a play button.
 Click the `Refresh Data` button in the toolbar to start the auto refresh process in this view.
 \
 \
 <b>Congratulations!
 You are now visualizing the output of your completed streaming pipeline!</b>